Site Logo

 }

 A UI consuming this endpoint can dynamically generate filter controls (dropdowns, text inputs, numeric ranges) without hardcoding field lists.
 Adding a new searchable field means adding one entry to the configuration; the API, query builder, and field discovery all pick it up.
-This works well for audit log UIs where different users need different filters: a support agent searches by customer ID, a compliance team filters by date range and document type, and both work against the same API.
+This works well for user-facing audit log UIs where different audiences need different filters: an end user reviews their own recent activity, a support agent searches by customer ID, a compliance team filters by date range and document type, and all three work against the same API.

 Advanced Search: Structured Filters + Free-Text